Taufiq-Ahmed-pranto/Finland-Fireman-Dataset/README.md

 # Finland-Fireman-Dataset

 ## **Introduction**
 This project aims to develop a robust fire, smoke, person, lake, vehicles, and building detection system using the YOLOv8 (You Only Look Once) object detection model.
 The model is trained on the **Finland Fireman Project Dataset**, which includes annotated images featuring fire incidents, rescue operations, and various environmental scenarios.
-The goal is to leverage this dataset to create an efficient detection system that can identify critical objects in emergency situations, particularly for fire and smoke detection.
+The goal is to leverage this dataset to create an efficient detection system that can identify critical objects in emergency situations.
+This project will also try to encounter class imblance issue for object detection and how we can make a robust object detection system for edge device.

 This project can be run on your local machine for testing purposes or scaled to a high-performance computing (HPC) environment like **Lehmus** for training with larger datasets and faster performance.